Amazon.com on pace to break sales record for 'Prime Day'

 Customers had to join Amazon Prime to get discounts during the 30-hour event.
 U.S. members of the club pay $99 per year for benefits like two-day shipping, and they tend to buy more goods, more often from Amazon.
 A timer showing when the deals would expire added further shopping encouragement.

+Rival retailers like Macy's Inc (M.N) and Best Buy Co Inc (BBY.N) took advantage of Prime Day's hype to launch promotions of their own.
+Still, Amazon often came out on top.
+Best Buy was 27 percent more expensive for overlapping technology products excluding Amazon devices, according to retail technology company Boomerang Commerce.

-Spotlights on deals for the voice-controlled Echo speakers had the promise of boosting sales indirectly, too.
+Deals on Amazon for the voice-controlled Echo speakers had the promise of boosting its sales indirectly, too.
 The devices let shoppers re-order products by voice command, removing friction from checkout.

+Consumer buzz and heavier discounts likely increased orders for the Echo, Echo Dot and Amazon Tap speakers.
+Amazon offered the Echo at half price in the United States, or $89.99, versus 28 percent off on Prime Day in 2016.

+"The voice-controlled assistant market is hot right now, and by offering a reasonably priced device that does a lot of things - and the promise of many more skills to come - Amazon is positioning itself as a leader in this market," said eMarketer analyst Victoria Petrock.

+Beyond shopping on Amazon, people can tell an Echo to play music, order an Uber ride or turn on the house lights.
+Research firm eMarketer has forecast the number of U.S. consumers actively using voice-controlled devices will more than double this year to 35.6 million.

-Reporting by Jeffrey Dastin in San Francisco; editing by Richard Chang and Diane Craft
+Reporting by Jeffrey Dastin in San Francisco; editing by Diane Craft and Cynthia Osterman